algorandfoundation/algokit-cli/docs/architecture-decisions/2023-07-19_advanced_generate_command.md

 ## Principles

 - **Modularity**: Artifacts dependant on `advanced algokit generate` command capabilities embedded into templates should follow guiding AlgoKit principles and expand on approaches already utilized in `react`, `fullstack` and `beaker` templates.
 This implies that giving developers flexibility to define any extra templating logic, allowing to create or update any files within projects instantiated from algokit templates.
-TODO: Refine
 - **Maintainability**: The `advanced algokit generate` capabilities on `algokit-cli` and related artifacts on respective official templates should be easy to maintain and extend.
 - **Seamless onramp**: Great developer experience for template builders to create their own `generators` and user experience to use them via `advanced algokit generate` command should be a priority.